 And we’re back in San Francisco where Fatemeh of Gastronomie decided to remain in Stellenbosch and give a 2001 Rust en Vrede Cabernet Sauvignon a whirl.
 I have a particularly soft spot for this wine – it’s name literally means “peace and quiet” and when I was little, every time we’d ask my dad what he wanted for Christmas, he’d say “rus en vrede!” – so one day as a student I drove to the estate, bought him a couple of bottles and finally gave him his heart’s desire :P. But back to Fatemeh, who makes a very good point about decanting the wine – it’s not just for old ports: almost any red wine will benefit from decanting and a bit of air before drinking.
 Fatemeh enjoyed this wine with a broiled sirloin steak and brown-butter & garlic broccoli rabe – in fact she enjoyed it so much that she plans to drink it again next time they have a steak dinner!

 From Cincinnati we have Jens of Cincinnati Wine Garage who got so into the swing of things that he tasted not one, not two, but three South African reds!
 First up was a 2004 Indaba Merlot, sales of which partially fund scholarships for previously disadvantaged South Africans pursuing a career in the wine trade.
 In fact, the current winemaker at Indaba, Mzokhana Mveme, was the first recipient of this scholarship!Jens wasn’t overly impressed with the wine but thought would be fine with pizza – until he drank the 2003 Robert’s Rock Shiraz Malbec which was a better wine at a 30% lower price… Robert’s Rock is an affordable export label from the better-known KWV cellar and appears to deliver what it says on the label – fun and affordable wine.
 Finally, along came the 2002 Brampton Cabernet Sauvignon/Merlot/Petit Verdot with its “nice fruit nose”, “smooth flavors and tannic structure” – and Jens declared this to be highly recommended for a mere $14.
-Brampton started off as the second label of the better known Rustenberg estate but seems to have built up quite a reputation in its own right – see what Jancis Robinson has to say about it.
+Brampton started off as the second label of the better known Rustenberg estate but seems to have built up quite a reputation in its own right.
 Unfortunately we don’t get to read what food Jens matched with these wines, but clearly pizza is on the menu if he ever has the first two again!

 Alice from Tea Time has the unique distinction of writing a post as long as mine!
 She had a really difficult time trying to figure out what exactly it was that she bought.
 You’d think that would be the easy part but nooooo, there were export labels under different names, distributors labelling the same wine differently and extra varietals involved, and in the end it turned into more of a mystery than a wine tasting As far as Alice and I can tell, Tumara is the export label for Stellenbosch-based Bellevue estate, but from their site they appear to label the wine “Morkel Tumara” – Morkel being the winemaker’s surname.
 And to confuse matters more, the tasting notes mentioned stuff like Cape fynbos and eucalyptus – neither of which were familiar smells, so that wasn’t exactly helping to clarify matters!
 According to the label, she had the 2002 Tumara Malbec – but as you’ll see from the post, that may or may not be an accurate description… The truth is in there somewhere [cue X-Files theme to fade…].